Breathtaking views, giant infinity pool and cinema: look inside the palace where Thibaut Courtois and Michel Gerzig were married

 Situated on the French Riviera, a few minutes’ drive from the world-famous Boulevard de la Croisette, the Château de la Croix de Gardes is set 200 meters above the Bay of Cannes.
 It is the only castle that offers a panoramic view of the Lérins Islands, the Mediterranean Sea and the snow-capped Alpine peaks from sunrise to sunset.

 Not convinced yet?
-Then some numbers: the neoclassical palace itself is 4,400 square meters in size and sits on an 11-hectare estate of beautiful “Italian-style” gardens with a 36-meter-long infinity pool.
+Now for the numbers: The neoclassical palace itself is 4,400 square meters and is situated on an estate of 11 hectares of beautiful gardens in “Italian style” with a 36-meter-long infinity pool.
 The main building has 5 floors, 16 bedrooms and 17 bathrooms, and of course there’s a ballroom and a dining room for those who want to entertain, which can accommodate up to 200 guests.
 There are more entertainment options in the basement, including a movie theater and several bowling alleys.
-There is also a private helipad and yes – before we forget – there is air conditioning and WiFi.
+There’s also a private helipad and yes – before we forget – air conditioning and WiFi.

 This includes embedded content from social media networks that may want to write or read cookies.
 You have not given permission for this.